 Sara's book, The Lost Conversation, will be published in 2021 by 53rd State Press.
 Originally written as a long-form interview series for The Brooklyn Rail, Sara interviews legendary theater artists of the NYC avant garde specifically on how they survived in their early days in New York.
 For more on the book, click here!

-Sara is also a dilettante graphic novelist, actively improving her long-rusted cartooning muscle and working on her first illustrated book.
+Sara is also a dilettante cartoonist & graphic novelist, actively improving her long-rusted cartooning muscle on Insta @theaterishard, a series about theater is really, really hard.

 Other recent plays include:

 Leisure, Labor, Lust, about 3 days in New York in 1907.
 This play premiered at The Tank, March 28th - April 22nd, 2018.
 Leisure, Labor, Lust is directed by me and has been developed and presented at: Art House Productions, Jersey City, NJ.
 The Mount, Edith Wharton's Estate, Lenox, MA, HERE Arts SubletSeries and JACK, Brooklyn, NY with financial support from The Arch & Bruce Brown Foundation.

 Cosmicomics, Commissioned by The Flea Theater but never opened first because of Covid, then because of the labor abuses at The Flea. #TheFledTheater.